jart/blink/README.md

 ### Self-Modifying Code

 Many CPU architectures require esoteric rituals for flushing CPU caches when code modifies itself.
-That's not the case with x86 archihtecture, which takes care of this chore automatically.
+That's not the case with x86 architecture, which takes care of this chore automatically.
 Blink is able to offer the same promises here as Intel and AMD, by abstracting fast and automatic invalidation of caches for programs using self-modifying code (SMC).